 Buses are fairly efficient, with some occasional hiccups, serving the major tourist areas and places of interest.
 The main bus terminus is located just outside of Malta’s capital city Valletta.
-Other major bus nodes are located at the airport, Buġibba, the Ċirkewwa ferry to Gozo and Gozo’s largest town of Victoria.
+Other major bus nodes are located at the airport, Buġibba, at Ċirkewwa (Malta terminal for the ferry to Gozo) and Gozo’s largest town of Victoria.

 You can plan your bus trips using the website of Malta Public Transport.
 Just specify your point of departure and the destination you have in mind and you get all route options available to you.